A Complete Guide to the CMMC Framework

 Laying the Framework for Improved Cybersecurity

 The CMMC functions in a “maturity model” format.
-It is divided into five progressive certification levels.
+It is divided into three progressive certification levels.

 The Cybersecurity Maturity Model Certification’s five maturity levels are further divided into 17 domains.
 These domains include a total of 43 capabilities.
 Some domains include a single capability, while some incorporate as many as five different aptitudes.
 Not all domain capabilities are required for each level of CMMC.

 According to theNational Institute of Standards and Technology, a capability can be defined as “a set of mutually reinforcing security controls implemented by technical, physical, and procedural means.”
 These controls are generally selected with the goal of achieving specific information security-related outcomes.

 The 17 domains and 43 capabilities are as follows:

 Access control is the cybersecurity principle of regulating what or who can view certain resources within a network.
 The CMMC has allocated 4 essential capabilities under this domain.